-On February 5, 2015, our Board adopted a revised director compensation policy, effective as of January 1, 2015, which provides that each designated non-management member of the Board will receive (i) an annual retainer of \$30,000 to be paid in four quarterly installments in arrears, to be pro-rated as applicable; (ii) upon appointment to the Board to fill a vacancy, a stock option grant with a grant date value determined by the Board as appropriate considering the time remaining before re-election; and (iii) a stock option grant upon annual re-election as a director with a grant date value of \$50,000, except for the Executive Chairperson, who will receive a restricted stock award with a grant date value of \$55,000.
-Additionally, certain specific members of the Board will receive \$100,000, (ii) the Chairperson of the Audit Committee will receive \$15,000, (iii) the Chairperson of the Compensation Committee and Nominating and Governance Committee will receive \$7,500, and (iv) Board committee members (excluding the committee chairperson and Executive Chairperson of the Board) will receive \$5,000.
+On February 5, 2015, our Board adopted a revised director compensation policy, effective as of January 1, 2015, which provides that each designated nonmanagement member of the Board will receive (i) an annual retainer of \$30,000 to be paid in four quarterly installments in arrears, to be pro-rated as applicable; (ii) upon appointment to the Board to fill a vacancy, a stock option grant with a grant date value determined by the Board as appropriate considering the time remaining before re-election; and (iii) a stock option grant upon annual re-election as a director with a grant date value of \$50,000, except for the Executive Chairperson, who will receive a stock option grant with a grant date value of \$55,000.
+Additionally, certain specific members of the Board will receive additional annual retainers, paid in four quarterly installments in arrears, pro-rated as applicable, in the following amounts: (i) the Executive Chairperson will receive \$100,000, (ii) the Chairperson of the Audit Committee will receive \$15,000, (iii) the Chairperson of the Compensation Committee and Nominating and Governance Committee will receive \$7,500, and (iv) Board committee members (excluding the committee chairperson and Executive Chairperson of the Board) will receive \$5,000.
 Directors will not receive a fee for each Board or committee meeting, whether or not such meeting is in person or telephonic.
 Members of the Board may only receive retainers for serving as a member (including chairperson) of two board committees.
+On September 9, 2015, Mr. Goldman requested, and the Compensation Committee approved, the grant of a stock option to purchase 40,650 shares of our common stock in lieu of the cash payment of the remaining \$50,000 of Mr. Goldman's annual retainer for fiscal 2015 so that we could use the cash for other purposes.
+The stock option granted to Mr. Goldman has an exercise price of \$1.23 per share and vests and becomes fully exercisable on September 1, 2016.
+The option grant was made pursuant to the 2008 Plan and subject to the terms of our standard director nonqualified stock option agreement.